 Most dense of all the wood used.
-These tend to last longer and are sturdy.
-These are the heaviest.
+These tend to last longer, are sturdier and are the heaviest too.

 Less dense of all the wood used.
-Maple drumsticks are the lightest and gives better dexterity to the drummer.
+Maple drumsticks are the lightest and provides better dexterity to the drummer.

 And I’m glad to say, that’s all.